 . . a present from the heart but for the mind

 Amethyst is the mystical gemstone . . the stone of the mind and spirit.
 It is thought to have the power to dissipate evil thoughts and quicken intelligence.

 Western mystics say that the stone helps instil the highest ideals and urges people to do what is right.

 A gift of Amethyst jewellery is supposed to gives patience, balance, calmness, and peace.

 Amethyst is associated with the birthstone month of February and with the zodiac sign of Pisces.

-SEE our online shop for Amethyst jewellery with meaning
+SEE our CENTRAL (Group) STORE for Amethyst jewellery with meaning

 From the International Colored Gemstone Association:

 The colour of amethyst is as unique as it is seductive, though in fact this gemstone of all gemstones is said to protect its wearer against seduction.
 The amethyst is extravagance in violet.
 For many thousands of years, the most striking representative of the quartz family has been a jewel coveted by princes both ecclesiastical and secular.
 Moses described it as a symbol of the Spirit of God in the official robes of the High Priest of the Jews, and the Russian Empress Catherine the Great sent thousands of miners into the Urals to look for it.
 In popular belief, the amethyst offers protection against drunkenness – for the Greek words ‘amethystos’ mean ‘not intoxicated’ in translation.
 A more apt stone for the month of February, particularly if there is to be plenty going on in the way of carnival celebrations, could thus hardly be wished for.